RESUME (PDF 190 KB) PUBLICATIONS PROJECTS WITHINDOWS YGDRASIL

 DreamBox Dreambox Electronic Visualization Laboratory, 2000

 A CAVE art project based on psychoanalytic play therapy using a sand tray.
 Several attributes of each object are affected by relative position to one another.
-Reflecting different states motivated the development of morphing, texture translation and dynamic surface modules.
+The representation of inter-object states motivated the development of morphing, texture translation and dynamic surface modules.

 MEMBERSHIPS